 Tying also induces a cocktail of hormones flowing in the body and each person is different in how they respond.
-This can include asking for or doing something that would have been outside of their usual boundaries that can be regretted later on.
-It’s important to have good knowledge of ourselves and our partner before improvising or pushing boundaries.
+Someone may accept or ask for something that would have been outside of their usual boundaries, leading to regrets later on.
+It’s important to have good knowledge of ourselves and our partner before improvising or changing boundaries during the tying process.

-Once all the ropes are off, the scene is not necessarily over.
-Intense feeling might need some aftercare.
+Once all the ropes are off, the session is not necessarily over.
+Intense feelings might need some aftercare.
 Everyone deals with emotions differently.
-It’s best to discuss this beforehand, when emotions aren’t high, but you might also need to adapt depending on the circumstances.
+It is best to discuss this beforehand, when emotions aren’t high, but you might also need to adapt depending on the circumstances.
 Some people may need some display of affection in order to make peace with what happened.
 Other people are hungry and thirsty.
 And some just need solo time to process their feelings.
 Everyone involved may need aftercare.
-The necessity for the person receiving rope is well known, but it’s important to remember that tying can also lead to intense emotions and physical soreness.
+The necessity for the person receiving rope is expected, and it is important to remember that tying can also lead to intense emotions and physical soreness.
 Don’t forget to assess the state of being of the person who just tied and see what they need.

 Asking your partner “What do you need right now?” is a great way to support them.
-This is especially good in situations where the scene was paused or stopped by a safe word.
+This is especially good in situations where the session was paused or stopped by a safe word.

 Sometimes, a partner might not be able to explain some emotions, or give feedback right away.
-It’s good practice to contact someone a few days after the scene to open the channel for feedback and make sure you are aware of things your partner may need help with.
+It is good practice to contact someone a few days after a session to open the channel for feedback and make sure you are aware of things your partner may need help with.

 More resources about communication, negotiation and consent